craigsbaldwin/query.js/README.md

 ## About
 Query.js is a simple function that performs a GraphQL query without the extra bloat of dependencies like Apollo or urql, though they're recommended if you need more features (such as error handling or caching).

-It supports arguments, aliases, and nested fields in GraphQL fragments, but does not support passing query variables to the fragments.
+It supports arguments, aliases, nested fields and fragments, and variables in GraphQL fragments.

 ## Usage

 First update the `store`, `token`, and `version` variables in _query.js_.
-See [Shopify's documentation](https://shopify.dev/api/storefront) to see how you setup a private app with storefront API permissions.
+I recommend using the [_Headless_ sales channel](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/manage-headless-channels) to create a token with storefront API permissions.

 The below usage expects you to have a build tool setup to import and compile your GraphQL and JS files such as Webpack.